Streampunk/macadam/README.md

 The ancillary data inputs of the card are not yet supported.

 ### Playback

+Description of the N-API based playback API to follow.

+### Playback - deprecated

 The playback event emitter works by sending a sequence of frame buffers and frame-sized chunks of interleaved audio data as node.js `Buffer` objects to a playback object.
 For smooth playback, build a few frames first and then keep adding frames as they are played.
 A `played` event is emitted each time playback of a frame is complete.